-- Appearance (item is in need of repair). - Scope (item does not support one of the six American Spaces Pillars). - Content (item is not factual or current or has been superseded by another edition). - Usage (item has not circulated or been used to support a program in the last three years).
+- Appearance (items in need of repair). - Scope (items do not support one of the six American Spaces Pillars). - Content (items are not factual or current or have been superseded by another edition). - Usage (items have not circulated or been used to support a program in the last three years).